Language Learning Tips And Fun Facts

 When knowing another language can save your life - or not knowing can lose it

-In WW2 a woman caputured by her enemies survived by being an interpreter.
+In WW2 a woman captured by her enemies survived by being an interpreter.
 She was multilingual.

-In 2023 another women, an Israeli, saved many of her community from attackers because she knew Arabic.
+In 2023 another women, an Israeli, whose home language was Hebrew, saved many of her community from attackers because she knew how to speak Arabic fluently.

-In between these two events, some time ago in the USA, a Japanese man was shot in the uSA.
-It was ahlloween and he'd been told to dress up for a party.
+In between these two events, some time ago in the USA, a Japanese man was shot in the USA.
+It was Halloween and he'd been told to dress up for a party.

 Korean Language and Writing - Why It Is Easier than Chinese